Welcome back and Happy New Year! We hope you had a lovely, relaxing Christmas break.

-Over the next few weeks, we will be following a unit of work on a theme which focuses on ‘Celebrations’.
 This unit of work is part of the International Primary Curriculum.
-This curriculum sets out very clearly what children will learn the learning goals in three different areas:
+This new curriculum sets out very clearly what children will learn – the learning goals – in three different areas:

 1. The subjects of the curriculum.
-The learning goals for each of these subjects are at least as challenging as anything taught in the Uninted Kingdom curriculum.
+The learning goals for each of these subjects are at least as challenging as anything taught in the curriculum in your child’s own country.
 In many cases, the learning goals are more challenging.

 2. Personal development – the characteristics which will help children become more responsible, independent learners.